dranger003/ggllm.cpp/README.md

 **Status/Bugs:**
 - nothing major

+**Windows application binary download**
+It's always recommended to compile ggllm.cpp fresh yourself so you benefit from the latest features.
+However, in regular intervals full binary compilations are generated: https://github.com/cmp-nct/ggllm.cpp/releases/
+The "master" files contain the executables.

 **How to compile ggllm.cpp:**
 1) Recommended with cmake: (change the CUBLAS flag to 0 to disable CUDA requirements and support)